Christabel Pankhurst: Suffrage

-In 1905 Pankhurst interrupted a Liberal Party meeting by shouting demands for voting rights for women.
-She was arrested and, along with fellow suffragette Annie Kenney, went to prison rather than pay a fine as punishment for their outburst.
-Their case gained much media interest and the ranks of the WSPU swelled following their trial.
-Emmeline Pankhurst began to take more militant action for the women's suffrage cause after her daughter's arrest and was herself imprisoned on many occasions for her principles.
+In 1905, Pankhurst interrupted a Liberal Party meeting at Manchester's Free Trade Hall by unfurling a Votes For Women banner hidden in her blouse and shouting demands for voting rights for women.
+She spat in the policeman's face and was arrested.
+At Manchester Police Court, along with fellow suffragette Annie Kenney, she was sentenced to a week in prison for obstruction, rather than pay a fine.
+They were the first suffragettes to be imprisoned, their case gained much media interest and the ranks of the WSPU swelled following their trial.
+For example, after reading an article about the arrest while in South Africa, Emmeline Pethick-Lawrence joined the WSPU on returning to England.
+Helena Swanwick also joined the WSPU after reading of the arrest and later wrote that her "heart rose up in support of their revolt."
+Her mother Emmeline began to take more militant action for the women's suffrage cause after her daughter's arrest and was herself imprisoned on many occasions for her principles.

+After obtaining her law degree in 1906, Christabel moved to the nearby London headquarters of the WSPU, where she was appointed its organising secretary.
+She lodged with Emmeline and Frederick Pethick-Lawrence in London and in Surrey.